Pectus Excavatum Breathing

 You can even put your hands above your head if you want to feel a more significant stretch in your extra respiratory muscles.

 You'll start to shake and vibrate.
-You'll feel tightness in your chest because of your sunken chest.
+You'll feel tightness in your chest because of your deformity.

 Vibration helps in breaking the neurotic holding patterns in your muscles.

 At first, this breathing exercise will feel very weird and challenging.